TheAntiSnipe/go-vault/Go/Error handling.md

 ```

 **Code anatomy**
 We start with the first change that we just made, the `"log"` import.
 There's a little bit going on here  with `log.SetPrefix()`...
-Basically, whatever is in the brackets i
+Basically, whatever is in the brackets will be printed.
+It's a prefix.
+Duh.
+Anyway, next comes `log.SetFlags(0)`.
+In this context, the `0` means we don't want any other logging data.
+There's a lot of options here.
+In fact, `log.SetFlags(0)` is about five times slower than the most optimal way to set logging to off. [logging - How to disable a log.Logger - Stack Overflow](https://stackoverflow.com/questions/10571182/how-to-disable-a-log-logger) for more.
+Also, some more code examples of working with the logging system in general: [Golang SetFlags Examples, log.SetFlags Golang Examples - HotExamples](https://golang.hotexamples.com/examples/log/-/SetFlags/golang-setflags-function-examples.html)